 7. Feel like a castaway at Burias Island

 Another island composing Masbate Province is Burias Island.
 Though Masbate Island is more developed that Burias, this island excels more when it comes to unspoiled beaches and smaller islands.
 A must-do while in Burias is to visit its sister islands, like the sandbar of Tinalisayan, the turtle reserve of Sombrero Island and the outstanding rock formations in Animasola Island.
 In the town of San Pascual is a family where 80,000 swiftlet birds form a colony in their residence.
 Visitors can enjoy freshly cooked birds nest soup here.
 With no tourist infrastructures, Burias Island only relies on its natural wonders to lure visitors to its virgin coasts.

-8. Feel the solitude at Ticao Island
+8. Relish the solitude at Ticao Island

-Masbate’s pride and one of the main attractions in Ticao Island is Halea National Park.
+Masbate’s pride and one of the main attractions in Ticao Island is Halea Nature Park.
 It is beautiful beyond words.
 Crystal clear waters with fish of different types and colors, which fill its shores and coves, soft sand and lush vegetation, complete with colorful flowers.
 The result is a paradise that you are tempted not to tell everyone about and just keep to yourself.
 Enjoy swimming or various activities from kayaking to snorkeling.
 With its rich underwater life, never forget to bring an underwater camera.

 10. Be amazed by Catandayagan Falls

 Falls naturally attract travelers with their cold water, giving the perfect remedy to the humid weather in the Philippines.
 But Masbate’s Catandayagan Falls in the Philippines is far more unique, as this 60-foot (18 meter) falls pours its water into the sea.
 The contrasting and unlikely sight make it one of the most dramatic scenes out of all Masbate tourist attractions.
 Swim around the falls or be brave enough to check out the cave beside it.